Kong/docs.konghq.com/app/konnect/getting-started/publish-service.md

        The status is updated from **Pending** to **Approved**.
 The developer transfers from the pending Requests page Developers tab to the Developers page.

-1. Check your email for a confimation link.
+1. Check your email for a confirmation link.
 Click the link, then log into the Dev Portal.

 1. Open the `example_service` to check it out.